As you all know, when learning is fun, it’s meaningful and enjoyable. How would you respond if asked this job interview question?

 Often, all of the attention to make learning fun is focused on elementary and early childhood education ages; however, there is no reason why learning can’t be fun in the older grades.
 In fact, it should be!
 Since we know students learn better when they are having fun, it is imperative that learning is fun for the older grades and improves outcomes.

 Ways to Make Learning Fun for Different Age Levels

 Young children learn best when they are having a good time in a safe environment.
 Play-based learning is crucial at a young age.
 Learning through games allows young children to build critical skills in math and reading while not even realizing they are actively learning.
 Even so, learning through fun activities, active play, and games breeds positive attitudes towards learning and school.

 In addition to learning basic academic skills, young children will also develop social and emotional skills through sharing and cooperating with other children during these activities.
 Some activities that you can incorporate into learning include rhyming games, singing songs, alphabet blocks or magnets, drawing/painting/playdough/coloring, counting games, math manipulatives, sorting objects, etc.

 There are lots of opportunities to make learning fun in the elementary classroom – for all subject areas.
-With the advancement of classroom technology, there are tons of resources to help get students actively participating and enjoying learning.
-By including hands-on activities in formats such as learning stations, cooperative learning groups, centers, and think-pair-share, students can actively participate in groups to learn, solve problems, and have fun.
+With the advancement of classroom technology, there are tons of resources to participate and enjoy learning actively.
+By including hands-on activities in learning stations, cooperative learning groups, centers, and think-pair-share, students can actively participate in groups to learn, solve problems, and have fun.